Greenstone Caples Track

 How to get to the Greenstone Track

 Before I’ll give you a detailed day to day description as well as alternative hikes, I’ll tell you more about how to get to the Greenstone and Caples Track.
 Most trampers will start this hike from the Greenstone Road End, along the shores of Lake Wakatipu.
-You can also start from the Howden Hut on the Routeburn Track, but more on that later at the alternative routes section.
+You can also start from the former Howden Hut on the Routeburn Track, but more on that later at the alternative routes section.

 If you are driving, then it’s 86 kilometers from Queenstown or 35 kilometers from Glenorchy.
 From Queenstown it’s about a two hours drive, from Glenorchy one hour.
 The majority of the road past Glenorchy is on a gravel road and past Kinloch there will be various rivers to ford.
 If you have a rental vehicle, make sure to check whether you are insured for river crossings, most likely you won’t be though.
 While I drove it on the way over to the Greenstone Road End the crossings were okay, however on the way back it got a bit more trickier as it had been raining and the fords got wider and deeper.
 In case of heavy rain, the fords may become impassable.

-Greenstone Caples Track t trailhead
+Greenstone Caples Track trailhead

 In which direction should you hike the Greenstone & Caples Tracks?